Ficool

 —At sixteen years old, he donated blood to the Vampire Queen.

 "Father calls it 'training', but she drank more than I can regenerate, and I'm a CHARGED GENESIS ANGEL!
-I was stiff for days, missed a week of school, and had a nervous breakdown since it was my first time Phylx depletion.
+I was stiff for days, missed a week of school, and had a nervous breakdown during my first Phylx depletion.
 And all he gave was a golden bracelet to make up for it—pathetic."

 —At eighteen, he sat with his parents on a branch, watching the view.

-As he's writes in his autobiography, Sphyla calls out to him.
+As he's writing in his autobiography, Sphyla calls out to him.
 "Kailus, sweetie, come out of the library or you'll miss college!"

-He leaps up in an instant and grabs his autobiography in a moment's notice.
+He leaps up in an instant and grabs his autobiography at a moment's notice.

 'The college opens to all who turn eighteen across the Golden Continent with a 100% rate.
-It's meant to teach economy, social cues, intense biology (you know what that means), and you get the point, it's to prepare everyone for the real world.
-I only heard of it through whispers about having a money system of itself.
+It's meant to teach economics, social cues, intense biology (you know what that means), and you get the point—it's to prepare everyone for the real world.
+I only heard of it through whispers about its own money system.
 Everything I've heard about it sounds so amazing~.'

-Kailus rushes to pack his essentials but his parents stop him.
+Kailus rushes to pack his essentials but his parents stop him at his room's door.
 Sphyla smothers him with kisses, causing him to drop his book.
 "Oh, Kalie, how you've grown so much.
 Be sure to take care of yourself," she said warmly.

 David hugged him tightly.
 "Train daily, son.
 And stay strong like your father.
 Trust in God for stability like always."

-Kailus nods proudly and salutes in his honor.
+Kailus nods proudly with a hint of irritation.
 "Yes, Father."

 David pulls her close, teasingly pinching her cheek.
 "Well, at least you have me~."